-Many staples in France, such as fuel, food and clothes, are very expensive.
+Many staples in France, such as fuel, food and clothes, are undeniably expensive.
 Value-added tax is applied to most goods and services.
 This tax can add considerable cost to a large purchase, like a car.
 Rent and home prices can also be quite high, depending on the area.
 Paris and the south of France are notorious for high rent.

 - CON: Cost of transportation

 While there are many options for getting around France, they are not all cheap.
 The TGV, or high-speed train, going in and out of Paris is quite pricey.
-Toll roads throughout France are also expensive, with some roads and bridges costing more than 30 EUR for a single trip.
+Toll roads throughout France are also expensive, with some roads and bridges costing more than EUR 30 for a single trip.

-Kids in France
+Education and childcare in France

-+ PRO: School schedule
++ PRO: Great school schedule

 Most schools in France start between 8.30am and 9am and end between 4.30pm and 5pm, and have 90-minute to two-hour lunches.